 Manuscripts submitted to Neuromodulation must conform to the guidelines set by the American Medical Association Manual of Style, 10th ed., 2007.2 Requirements for publication are consistent with the International Committee of Medical Journal Editors, which are published in: Uniform Requirements for Manuscripts Submitted to Biomedical Journals, Annals of Internal Medicine 1997; 126:36-47 (www.icmje.org).3

 All manuscripts must be submitted in English.
 Manuscripts must be typed, double-spaced, in US Letter format.
 Pages should be numbered consecutively in the upper right-hand corner beginning with the Abstract, followed in order by Introductions, Materials and Methods, Results, Discussion, and Conclusion.
 The title page should be uploaded as a separate document (see below).
 Manuscripts should be approximately 1,000 to 4,000 words (about 4–16 pages of text), dependent upon the type of report.
-Case Reports are not to exceed 1,000 words, two authors, and a maximum of 5 references.
-Any Case Report that does not meet the above stated criteria will be returned to the authors for revision.
+Case Reports and Technical Notes are not to exceed 1,500 words, two authors, and a maximum of 5 references.
+Any Case Report or Technical Note that does not meet the above stated criteria will be returned to the authors for revision.

 The title page should include in order (1) the title; (2) the running title, a short version of the title (40 characters or less); (3) authors’ names as they wish them to appear with the first name, middle name, and last name of each author, in that order, followed by each author’s highest academic degree(s); (4) institutional affiliation, city, state, and country in which the study was carried out; (5) source(s) of financial support; (6) authorship statement (7) Conflict of Interest Statement (8) name, address, business and mobile telephone numbers, fax number, and email address, of the corresponding author; (9) name and address of author to whom offprints should be sent (if different from the corresponding author).
 The title page should be uploaded to ScholarOne™ as a separate, "Supplementary file, not for review" document, apart from the body of the manuscript.

 Abstract Page with Key Words/Phrases